-Pursuing a postgraduate opportunity in GMIT will allow you to deepen your knowledge and hone your skills, complement your undergraduate degree or change career direction.
+Pursuing a postgraduate opportunity in ATU will allow you to deepen your knowledge and hone your skills, complement your undergraduate degree or change career direction.

 All our taught postgraduate courses have an applied focus and are directed at the needs of the employment market in Ireland and beyond.

 Browse our Taught Postgraduate courses here.
-Please note we are not taking applications for 2019 entry for the MSc in Applied Marine Conservation.
+Please note we are now taking applications for 2021.

 ***How to apply***

-GMIT accepts direct applications for full-time taught postgraduates from the 1st of November to the 31st of May through Online Admissions.
+ATU accepts direct applications for full-time taught postgraduates from the 1st January 2021 until 31 May 2021 through Online Admissions.
 Please note some programmes may have a different closing date.

 Apply for a taught postgraduate now (link to external site)

-A research degree at GMIT will provide you with comprehensive training in a specific discipline area.
+A research degree at ATU will provide you with comprehensive training in a specific discipline area.

 Our programmes combine research method training, coursework and in some cases industry experience under the guidance of an expert academic supervisor.

-Research Postgraduate opportunities at GMIT are offered at Level 9 (Masters) and Level 10 (PhD).
+Research Postgraduate opportunities at ATU are offered at Level 9 (Masters) and Level 10 (PhD).

 Funding for postgraduate studies can generally be sourced from the following: